HollowMan6/02239-Data-Security/Report-access-control.md

 - Integrate both ACL and RBAC methodologies, making it possible to switch between the two.
 - External management of ACL parameters.
 - Apply changes in organizational roles and responsibilities, ensuring ongoing relevance and effectiveness.
-- Use test cases to validate software functionalities and correctness.
+- Test software functionalities and correctness.

 ## Access Control Lists